As is the case in many places across the world, Shakespeare’s iconic works are celebrated around The Bend every year.

 Shakespeare After Hours

 Looking to introduce the family to Shakespeare?
 This is your event.
 Dozens of young people from The Bend participate in producing these family friendly renditions of Shakespeare’s most famous works.
-ShakesScenes (pictured below) is in it’s 16th year.
-Tickets are $10.
+ShakesScenes (pictured below) is in it’s 17th year.

 Shakespeare in Fremont Park